20 Ways to Make Your Wedding More Sustainable

 9 - Consider renting silk florals for your decor

-Something Borrowed Blooms is a go-to for renting beautiful silk florals.
+Something Borrowed Blooms is a go-to for renting beautiful wedding day silk florals.
 They offer easy returns as well.

 10 - Shop for a pre-loved wedding dress